IPMIUTIL performs a series of common IPMI server management functions to allow

 Configuring the IPMI LAN requires just a single command

-SEL management is automated via checksel.
+IPMI SEL management is automated via checksel.

 Watchdog management is automated via ipmiutil_wdt.

-The IPMI Specification provides a standard way to do both simple and complex server management functions.
-Everything from remote reset/power-off to sending an SNMP alert from a sensor event even if the OS is down.
-Being able to
+reset/power-off to sending an SNMP alert from a sensor event even if the

-OS-independent management.
+(BMC) allows OS-independent management.

-What many administrators and integrators need, however, is a set of utilities and/or sample code to perform these functions within their enterprise management subsystem without a learning curve.
+What many administrators and integrators need, however, is a set of

 The IPMI Management Utilities project provides a series of utilities that